 Polygons shall not have intersections between their sides

-25 MB limit per Due Diligence Statement
+25 MB Limit per Due Diligence Statement

 Each DDS is limited to 25 MB, which amounts to around 30-40.000 points or polygons per file